|Image: cave houses in Cappadocia. Public Domain.|

 In the center of Turkey, in the area of Cappadocia, an ancient eruption of volcanoes left the area covered in a layer of tufa, a soft rock up to one hundred meters thick.
-Three volcanoes, Erciyes, Hasan and Melendiz Dadlari erupted around 30 million years ago.
+Three volcanoes, Erciyes, Hasan and Melendiz Daðlari erupted around 30 million years ago.
 Thousands of years ago the people of this area started to build underground cities into the volcanic tufa.

 It was not too difficult to build, as the tufa is very soft, and the housings are comfortable, warm in winter, cool in summer, and a good hideout in wartimes.
-Several cities in his area were built in this manner, which had up to one thousand inhabitants each.
+Several underground cities in his area were built in this manner, which had up to one thousand inhabitants each.
 Around 200 separate underground structures were found so far.

 Murals and monuments with inscriptions from the Hittite Empire (18th to 12th century BC) and the Neo-Hittite period (12th to 8th century BC) are sometimes found.
 The Hittites had a high standard of underground building techniques and constructed many military tunnels.
 The secret tunnels found in Hittite cities are called Potern.
-As a part of the defense systems of the Hittite towns were generally used to ambush attackers.
-However, there are little decorations in military tunnels, so generally the high quality of the construction is said to be of Hittite origin.
+As a part of the defense systems of the Hittite towns they were generally used to ambush attackers.
+However, there are little decorations in military tunnels, so generally the high quality of the construction is interpreted to be of Hittite origin.

 The area was christianized in the first century AD by St. Paul.
-During the Byzantine period, between the 5th and 10th century, some 360 churches and monastries were built underground.
+During the Byzantine period, between the 5th and 10th century, some 360 churches and monasteries were built underground.
 Arab-Sassanid raids, which began in the 7th century, forced Christian communities to go underground.
 Their walls were decorated with religious paintings.

 The word Cappadoccia comes from the Persian Katpatuka, which means "The Land of Fine Horses".
 Besides its horses, it was famous for its red ochre, ceramics and alabaster.
 Cappadocia is also famous for its wines, at least within Turkey.